hanneskod/readme-tester/README.md

 -----
 Se [EXAMPLES.md](EXAMPLES.md) for a live example and usage instructions.

-The examples has been generated from [BaseExamples.php](tests/BaseExamples.php) and [ExpectationExamples.php](tests/ExpectationExamples.php) in the tests directory using the command
+The examples has been generated from [MarkdownExamples.php](tests/MarkdownExamples.php) and [ExpectationExamples.php](tests/ExpectationExamples.php) in the tests directory using the command

-    $ vendor/bin/exemplify --headline=Usage > EXAMPLES.md
+    $ vendor/bin/exemplify --headline='exemplify usage' > EXAMPLES.md

 Exemplify looks for a phpunit configuration file, and if found scans all test locations for exemplify examples.
 If you already use a phpunit configuration file